 Crumbling Giants (Mer de Glace, 2019)

 I started getting into photography back in 2014, at the age of 15, when I bought my first DSLR, a Nikon D3300.
 Back then I did not specialize in anything really.
 I did people, landscape, weather, animal and sports photography.
-Sports photography mostly of horseback riding because I basically grew up with horses and we do own a horsefarm in Carinthia, which is the southernmost province of Austria.
+Sports photography mostly of horseback riding because I basically grew up with horses and we do have a horsefarm in Carinthia, which is the southernmost province of Austria.

-For as long as I can remember, I loved being out in nature and I never really became a huge fan of people and cities.
+For as long as I can remember, I loved being out in nature.
+I never really became a huge fan of people and cities, though.
 After one of my first hikes, I found my love for the mountains and had the urge of going hiking every week - but this was not possible, for a [long] time.
 After getting my driving license, I finally managed to get out more often and hike more frequently.

 During one of my hikes in 2017, I also discovered my passion for landscape photography.
 I started to teach myself more and more and with it improve my photography and post processing skills.
-After another year I upgraded my photography equipment to a Sony A7R III, a SEL 24-70 f2.8, a Gitzo Traveler tripod, some B+W filters plus bags and all the other stuff that makes hiking and life more complicated but capturing photographs easier.
+After another year I upgraded my photography equipment to a Sony A7R III, a SEL 24-70 f2.8, a Gitzo Traveler tripod, some B+W filters plus bags and all the other stuff that makes life much more complicated but capturing photographs easier.

 Not a week after getting all the gear, my cousin and I flew to Iceland - it was a dream come true.
 There, I began to test my new equipment in some rough rainy conditions but still managed to get some nice results.
 I wasn't entirely happy though, with how I photographed and processed everything.
 Learning new techniques became essential for me and so I again taught myself as well as I could.